kubeedge/website/content/en/docs/developer/device_crd.md

 ## Device Mapper

- Mapper is an application that is used to connect and and control devices.
+ Mapper is an application that is used to connect and control devices.
 Following are the responsibilities of mapper:
  1) Scan and connect to the device.
  2) Report the actual state of twin-attributes of device.
  3) Map the expected state of device-twin to actual state of device-twin.